ConfettiFX/The-Forge/README.md

 ![Hair on iOS](Screenshots/MaterialPlayground/06_MaterialPlayground_hair_iOS_ponytail.png)

 The current implementation is overall too slow to be used on some of our platforms but we are going to improve performance over time.
-We are also going to improve on the hair art assets.
+We are also going to improve the hair art assets.
 Apart from Hair, the Material Playground now also has improved versions of Metal and a new material category Wood:

 Metal: